Quatre Bras: Stalemate on the Brussels Road: Publication history

 In 1975, SPI published the "quadrigame" Blue and Gray, which contained four different American Civil War games and one set of rules in the same box.
 The concept proved popular, and SPI quickly produced more.
 Napoleon's Last Battles, designed by Kevin Zucker and Jay Nelson, with cartography and graphic design by Redmond A. Simonsen, was published the following year and proved to be one of SPI's most popular quadrigames.
 One of the four games in the box was Quatre Bras, which was also released as an individual "folio game", packaged in a cardstock double LP-sized folder.

 As related by Nick Palmer, Quatre Bras generated some controversy in the gaming community – in the game's "Designers' Notes", Zucker and Nelson decried rival games Waterloo by Avalon Hill and 1815 by Game Designers' Workshop for adding what they believed was a nonexistent hill to their maps of the Battle of Waterloo.
 GDW responded by issuing game errata for 1815 that doubled down on the hill, allowing Wellington's forces to shelter behind it.
 Palmer added, "The truth appears to be that there was a gentle slope, sufficient to offer some concealment."

 After TSR took over SPI in 1982, they attempted to get a quick return on their money by republishing several popular SPI titles such Quatre Bras, which reappeared within a new edition of Napoleon's Last Battles.

 In the 1990s, Decision Games acquired the rights to Quatre Bras and the other games in the original Napoleon's Last Battles collection, and republished all four games with revised and streamlined rules and new components.

 Reception

+In Issue 14 of the British magazine Perfidious Albion, Steve Clifford called this "an interesting short game, with ,much of the onus on the French player ...
+Ney must win quickly, however, because of the strength of the Allied reinforcements."